fbef0102/Game-Private_Plugin/Plugin_插件/Survival_生存模式/l4d2_survival_spectator_reset/readme.md

 # Description | 內容
-If player is spectator when survival begins or player changes team after survival begins, he can not get the survival time record.
+If player is spectator or player changes team after survival begins, he can not get the survival time record.

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>